CSB5/lofreq/commands.md

 <!-- FIXME preprocessing needs separate article-->

-If you want to make use of multiple processing use `lofreq call-parallel` instead of `lofreq call` and add `--pp-threads THREADS`, where `THREADS` is the number of threads you want to use.
+If you want to make use of multiple processors use `lofreq call-parallel` instead of `lofreq call` and add `--pp-threads THREADS`, where `THREADS` is the number of threads you want to use.
 All other parameters stay the same, e.g.: